ferDMS/MOOCS/Using Databases with Python/notes.md

 ## OOP in Python

 There are attributes and methods inside each instance of a class.
-Python always passes a parameter to every method call explicitly which contains a reference to the object at which the method is being called.
+Python always passes a parameter to every method call implicitly which contains a reference to the object at which the method is being called.
 By convention this first argument is always defined as `self`.

 E.g.: